Quarterly Report of the Chief Executive Officer of ARPANSA - April to June 2021

 Radiation Health and Safety Advisory Council

-The Radiation Health and Safety Advisory Council (RHSAC) did not meet during the quarter.
+The Radiation Health and Safety Advisory Council met virtually on the 19 and 20 April 2021.

 Reports to the CEO from the RHSAC under paragraph 20(f) of the Act